cwhuang29/article-sharing-website/README.md

 #### Install environment on AWS
-If you want to host the website on AWS EC2, run the following script to install Docker and MySQL
+If you want to host the website on AWS EC2, run the following script to install Docker and MySQL Do note that installing docker takes about 1.5~2 GB space.
+You might want to create an EC2 with a larger disk space
 ```bash
 # Install Docker
 sudo yum update -y